-Detailed definitions, and signs and symptoms of abuse, as well as how to respond to a disclosure of abuse, are included here in our policy.
+Detailed definitions, signs and symptoms of abuse, and how to respond to a disclosure of abuse are included here in our policy.

 Statutory Definitions of Abuse (Children)

 The four definitions of abuse below operate in England based on the government guidance 'Working Together to Safeguard Children (2015)'.